This article outlines how to generate an automated payment reminder in Microsoft Flow.

-In this step-by-step description, we create a scheduled Flow that executes a DocumentsCorePack template against a list of invoice records where the due date is on or before today’s date.
+In this step-by-step description, we create a scheduled flow that executes a DocumentsCorePack (DCP) template against a list of invoice records where the due date is on or before today’s date.
 For each result, an overdue notice is sent using a standard email in Dynamics 365.

 1. Create a scheduled Flow.

-We build a scheduled Flow and define when to execute it.
+Build a scheduled flow and define when to execute it.